Health and Nutrition Sector

 Background

-Healthcare in Rwanda has historically been of inadequate quality.
-However, it has improved significantly in recent decades through the operation of Universal Health Coverage, and it is now considered one of the highest quality health systems in Africa.
-Rwanda is internationally recognized for its success in achieving universal health coverage with over 84% of Rwandans covered by the Community Based Health Insurance (CBHI), ensuring that its citizens have access to primary health care.
+Healthcare in Rwanda has historically been of inadequate quality but in recent decades has seen a great improvement by operating a Universal Health Coverage and is now considered to have one of the highest-quality health systems in Africa.
+Rwanda is internationally recognized for its success in offering universal access to healthcare with over 84% of Rwandans insured by the Community Based Health Insurance (CBHI).
+The government has ensured that its citizens have access to primary health care.

 photo